 Slowly lower your chest down towards the ground, with elbows falling back towards the hips.
 Maintain a straight line with your body — head, chest and legs in one straight line.

-Once at the bottom of your push up, exhale as you push back up into high plank position.
+Once at the bottom of your push up, exhale as you push back up into a high plank position.

 That’s one rep. Complete 5 reps on the right hand and 5 reps on the left hand.

-Half Kneeling Hinge + Single Arm Press (10 per side)
+Half Kneeling Hinge And Single Arm Press

-What does the Single Arm Shoulder Press work: a great exercise to increase unilateral (single-sided) demands of stability and strength on the shoulder muscles.
+A great exercise to increase unilateral (single-sided) demands of stability and strength on the shoulder muscles.

 Start in a half kneeling position — right knee on the ground and left foot on the ground.